-- c.
+- by the FAA.
+Such intermittent lighting shall be alternated with steady red lights at night if acceptable to the FAA. - c.
 May be a red top light that does not pulsate or blink.
 All tower lighting required by the FAA shall be shielded to the extent possible and acceptable to the FAA to reduce glare and visibility from the ground. - d.
-Where acceptable to the FAA, the Township will approve white lights over red lights, and steady lights over strobed or intermittent lights. - e.
-Each wind energy system shall be sited on the property in a location that reduces to the maximum extent possible any adverse impacts on significant view corridors from adjacent properties, while at the same time maintaining contact with economically viable wind resources.
+Where acceptable to the FAA, the Township will approve white lights over red lights, and steady lights over strobed or intermittent lights. - Each wind energy system shall be sited on the property in a location that reduces to the maximum extent possible any adverse impacts on significant view corridors from adjacent properties. while at the same time maintaining contact with economically viable wind resources.
 A visual simulation model is required to assess the visual impacts.
 Each wind energy system shall be a monopole or monotube-style construction (as distinguished from a lattice-style tower) and shall not utilize guy wires. - iv.
 The Planning Commission may require design changes in order to lessen the visual clutter associated with the siting of a wind energy system. - O. Sign.
 A sign no more than four (4) square feet in area displaying an address and telephone number for emergency calls and informational inquiries shall be posted at the wind energy system erected prior to a wind turbine generator.
 The emergency telephone number shall allow a caller to contact a responsible individual to address emergencies at any time during or after regular business hours, on weekends or holidays.
 No wind energy systems or site shall include any advertising sign. - P. Shadow flicker.
 The applicant shall provide a shadow flicker model for any proposed wind energy systems.
-The model shall: - Map and describe within a one (1) mile radius of the proposed project site the topography, existing residences and
+The model shall; - Map and describe within a one (1) mile radius of the proposed project site the topography, existing residences and